arturoherrero/twitterise/README.md

     0 10 * * * bin/twitterise

-Everything is a messy, you want to enjoy your Twitter account like in the beginning, no problem:
+Everything is a mess, you want to enjoy your Twitter account like at the beginning, no problem:

     $ bin/reset